-Driving Directions to Leavenworth
+Driving Directions to Leavenworth Washington

-From Seattle via Interstate 90
+Driving to Leavenworth from Seattle via Interstate 90

 Travel east on Interstate 90 past Cle Elum.
 Take the Wenatchee exit (milepost 85).
 Go east on State Rt.
 970 for 11.9 miles to US 97.
 Follow Highway 97 north over Blewett Pass for 35 miles to the junction of Highway 2.
 Turn left and travel west on Highway 2 for 4 miles to Leavenworth.

-From Seattle via Highway 2
+Driving to Leavenworth from Seattle via Highway 2

 Travel north on Interstate 405 from Seattle/Bellevue to Bothell where it meets Highway 522 east to Monroe.
 Head east on Highway 2 for 85 miles over Stevens Pass to the west boundary of Leavenworth.

-From Spokane via Interstate 90
+Driving to Leavenworth from Spokane via Interstate 90

 Travel west on Interstate 90 to the junction of Highway 281 near George.
 Travel north on Highway 281 to Quincy.
 Turn left on Highway 28 and travel west to Wenatchee to Highway 2.
 Stay on Highway 2 headed west to Leavenworth.